Shoaling and schooling: Mathematical models

 The shape of these zones will necessarily be affected by the sensory capabilities of the fish.
 Fish rely on both vision and on hydrodynamic signals relayed through its lateral line.
 Antarctic krill rely on vision and on hydrodynamic signals relayed through its antennae.

-In a masters thesis published in 2008, Moshi Charnell produced schooling behaviour without using the alignment matching component of an individuals behaviour.
+In a masters thesis published in 2008, Moshi Charnell produced schooling behaviour without using the alignment matching component of an individual's behaviour.
 His model reduces the three basic rules to the following two rules: